 The policies under this proposed PH goal are based on additional Boulder County Public Health content areas that are not specifically addressed in the current BCCP yet impact the health of Boulder County residents.
-The proposed policies reference living wage jobs and paid sick leave, location of adequate childcare facilities, family leave policies and family friendly workplaces, substance abuse, harm reduction strategies, mental health resources, gun violence, affordable health and healthcare, food and beverage environments, and air quality.
+The proposed policies reference air quality, equitable economic development, childcare services, family friendly workplaces, substance use, harm reduction strategies, mental health resources and safe places, gun violence, affordable health and mental healthcare, and healthy foods and beverage environments.

-Promote Safe and Healthy Recreation and Open Space Opportunities
+Promote Safe and Healthy Recreation and Connections to Nature

-Boulder County collaborates with partners and municipalities to promote safe and healthy recreation spaces and open spaces that support physical and mental health.
+Boulder County collaborates with partners and municipalities to promote safe and healthy recreation and access to open spaces and nature that support physical and mental health.

 Currently the BCCP Open Space element supports conservation efforts to protect open space values and functions and provides for land dedications of parks and open space, trails, and necessary public access to those areas where appropriate.
 There are opportunities, however, to more directly link the benefits of the natural environment to physical and mental health.
-The public health element will include a policy that articulates how Boulder County recognizes and values the physical and mental health benefits of open space, trails and amenities that allow members of the public to safely enjoy outdoor experiences and connect with nature.
-Under these policies, Boulder County also recognizes the unique needs of vulnerable populations - including the elderly, differently abled, young, and low income - and the accessibility of open spaces.
-The policy content considered under this proposed goal will provide the link between health and the environment and expand on components within open space that directly contribute to public health.
+The proposed PH element will include a policy that articulates how Boulder County recognizes and values the physical and mental health benefits of open space areas, trails and amenities that allow members of the public to safely enjoy outdoor experiences and connect with nature.
+Under these policies, Boulder County also strives to understand and meet the preferences and needs of all visitors and residents for nature access and programing with particular attention to recognizes historically marginalized, elderly, differently abled, young, and low-income populations.
+The policy content considered under this proposed goal will provide the link between health and the environment.